DIY Hicat® Adaptation

 Option One or Two?

-The first option will always apply to Polecat but Tomcat & Fatcat adaptions will depend on how Access Hole Compartments are positioned on the unit - typically if there is an Access Hole at the top of the unit the second option will apply, where a section is removed below this Access Hole.
+The first option will always apply to Polecat but Tomcat & Fatcat adaptions will depend on how Access Hole Compartments are positioned on the unit - typically if there is an Access Hole at the top & bottom of the unit the second option will apply, where a section is removed between Access Holes.

 Polecat